ehcastroh/intro_DATAVIZ/README.md

-**Author List (in no particular order):** [Elias Castro Hernandez](https://www.linkedin.com/in/ehcastroh/), [Rajarathnam Balakrishnan](https://www.linkedin.com/in/rajarathnam-balakrishnan-7b447b135/), [Ikhlaq Sidhu](https://ikhlaq-sidhu.com/), [Debbie Yuen](http://www.debbiecyuen.me/), and [Alexander Fred-Ojala](https://www.linkedin.com/in/alexanderfo/)
+**Author List (in no particular order):** [Elias Castro Hernandez](https://www.linkedin.com/in/ehcastroh/), [Debbie Yuen](http://www.debbiecyuen.me/), and [Alexander Fred-Ojala](https://www.linkedin.com/in/alexanderfo/)

-**About (TL/DR):** Tensorflow (TF) is an open-source library used for dataflow, differentiable programming, symbolic math ,and machine learning applications such as deep learning neural networks.
-TF's flexible architecture allows for easy deployment across varied processing platforms.
+**About (TL/DR):** TODO TODO

-**Learning Goal(s):** This notebook covers advanced topics in machine learning.
-However, it does not require any prior knowledge in machine learning.
-The goal of this notebook is to teach a user how to deploy a TF model, as well as to provide the user guidance on how to tackle the more nuanced topics.
+**Learning Goal(s):** The goal of this series of notebooks is to provide users with the necessary foundations for building and undertanding current state of the art visualizations.
+An additional aim is to provide users with an understanding of both the theory and techniques of various visualization paradigms.
+Finally, this series of notebooks seeks to provide sufficient knowledge to users so that they may build & evaluate various visualization systems, read & discuss visualization literature, and successfully convey visual information.

-**Associated Materials:** To ease the learning curve, we encourage the user of this notebook to view the resources section on the main JupyterLab, and/or review the [Data-X Fundamentals](https://github.com/scetx/datax/tree/master/01-data-x-fundamentals) repo.
+**Associated Materials:** None

-**Keywords (Tags):** tensorflow, tensor-flow, tensorflow-tutorial, deep-learning, deep-learning-with-python, neural-networks, data-x, uc-berkeley-engineering
+**Keywords (Tags):** data-visualization, matplotlib, matplotlib-tutorial, seaborn, seaborn-tutorial, visualizations, visual-storytelling, data-x, uc-berkeley-engineering

-**Prerequisite Knowledge:** (1) Python, (2) NumPy, (3) Pandas, (4) Linear Algebra, (5) Bash
+**Prerequisite Knowledge:** (1) Python, (2) Pandas

 **Target User:** Data scientists, applied machine learning engineers, and developers